Hemolytic disease of the newborn (anti-Rhc): Maternal testing

-In the case of a positive ICT, the woman must carry a medical alert card or bracelet for life because of the risk of a transfusion reaction.
+When the indirect Coombs test is positive, the woman is generally advised to carry a medical alert card or bracelet long-term because of the ongoing risk of a hemolytic transfusion reaction.

-Father
+Paternal testing

-Blood is generally drawn from the father to help determine fetal antigen status.
-If he is homozygous for the antigen, there is a 100% chance of all offspring in the pairing to be positive for the antigen and at risk for HDN.
-If he is heterozygous, there is a 50% chance of offspring to be positive for the antigen.
-This test can help with knowledge for the current baby, as well as aid in the decision about future pregnancies.
-With RhD, the test is called the RhD genotype.
-With RhCE, and Kell antigen it is called an antigen phenotype.
+The father is generally tested to help establish the likely fetal antigen status.
+If he is homozygous for the antigen, every offspring of the couple will be antigen-positive and at risk for HDN; if he is heterozygous, each pregnancy carries a 50% chance of an antigen-positive fetus.
+The result informs management of the current pregnancy and counseling about future pregnancies.
+For Rh(D), this test is termed the RhD genotype; for RhCE and Kell, it is referred to as antigen phenotyping.